Radiotherapy

 If you don’t want outsiders to know about your treatment, you can take a leave for the treatment period.
 If you choose to go on with your work, talk to you superior about the possibility of changing your work schedule.
 Do not hesitate to seek help from your relatives and friends.
 They are sure to understand your condition and to render the assistance needed.
 The feeling of fatigue is gradually passing away after the completion of the treatment.

-Changes in blood8 2
+Changes in blood

 With considerable body regions being exposed to radiation, the amounts of white blood cells, platelets and red blood cells may temporarily decrease.
 The doctor is monitoring the hematosis function by the blood count findings.
 Sometimes, with occurrence of marked changes, the treatment is interrupted for one week.
 In rare cases, medication is prescribed.